anandgupta565/finops-certified-practitioner/03-finops-persona.md

 * Financial Operations (FinOps) follows a lifecycle of activities practiced by [**individuals**](https://www.mindmeister.com/2757652925/03-finops-teams-motivation) who follow a set of principles while leveraging certain tools and speaking a particular language.

 ## FinOps Personas
-The FinOps discipline covers many different personas, understand more about them, their roles, and requirements
+* The FinOps discipline covers many different personas, understand more about them, their roles, and requirements
+* Try to identify where you fall in these personas

 <br>
 * FinOps Practitioner
     * Primary Goal: Drive best practices into the organization through education, standardization, and cultural growth and support.